ampproject/amphtml/extensions/amp-story-subscriptions/0.1/amp-story-subscriptions.md

 Note that this specified page cannot be the first two pages nor the last page of the story.

-### `price` {string} required

-Subscription/offer price.
-This can be any arbitrary string that describe any offers like free trial, monthly, annually, etc. Note that it would be omitted with ellipsis at the end if too long, which is determined by the view width.

 ### `headline` {string} optional

 A headline string that describes the subscription/offer.
 If not provided, the line would be removed, e.g. the dialog would get shorter since the content is one line less.

-### `description` {string} required

-One line of description for the subscription/offer.

 ### `additional-description` {string} optional